telstra/MessagingAPI-SDK-python/README.md

 Retrieve the current subscription.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/getSubscription>.

-The function `tls.messaging.subscription.get` can be used to get the current subscription.
+The function `telstra.messaging.subscription.get` can be used to get the current subscription.
 It takes no arguments.

-Raises `tls.messaging.exceptions.SubscriptionError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.SubscriptionError` if anything goes wrong.

 It returns an object with the following
 properties: